 The tent is fairly easy to set up.
 However, you will need to use trekking poles as they are not included in the package.
 There are two doors with vestibules that are located on the different ends of the tent to make it easier for both travelers to enter and exit without disturbing each other.

-The MIER Ultralight Tent 3 Season Backpacking tent can also be used for stargazing without putting up the rainfly.
+The KIKILIVE Ultralight 3-Season Backpacking tent can also be used for stargazing without putting up the rainfly.
 Additionally, it can also be set up as a tarp-tent.

 What makes it special?